Future-Power-Networks/Simplus-Grid-Tool/Documentations/DeveloperManual.md

 ### "+Modal" Sub-folder

-This folder contains functions for participation analysis.
+This folder contains functions for modal analysis (such as participation analysis, sensitivity analysis).